mmalc/iDAAS/README.md

 The iDAAS Platform central code repository.
 It is designed to be a launch point to all the specific components and artifacts that make iDAAS an extensible platform.
 Any iDAAS code IS ONLY intended to be run within resources that leverage the needed upstream software or equivalent licensed software as defined below within the content.
 In addition, this effort through its <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">open source licensing</a> selection ensures appropriate protection for all parties.
 Red Hat Healthcare is doing this to help the broader healthcare community and while a market within Red Hat this is an independant effort.

 # Background
 For decades across the various markets within healthcare (clinical, financial, pharmacy and life sciences) integration has been a challenge for many differnt reasons.
-Within Red Hat there is a specific industry team dedicated to ensuring Red Hat's technologies meet the industry needs and ensuring its customers have meaningful platforms that demonstrate these capabilities.
-The Red Hat healthcare team, has had a specific interest in enabling and empowering healthcare organizations to transform their integration efforts while also introducing and infusing Red Hat's open organization, open source mindset and community based culture as well.
-As the Red Hat healthcare team started this journey they also wanted to ensure they could help showcase integration as an innovation enabler and helping simplify IT.
+Within Red Hat there is a specific industry team dedicated to ensuring Red Hat's technologies meet the industry needs and ensuring its customers have meaningful platforms that demonstrate these capabilities, the Red Hat healthcare team.
+The focus of the team is enabling and empowering healthcare organizations to transform their organizations through infusing Red Hat's open organization, open source mindset and community based culture.
+As the Red Hat healthcare team started this journey they also wanted to ensure they could help showcase how Red Hat addressed the many variant and expansive needs of a healthcare organization.

-As discussed in the introduction integration has been a challenge for decades in each market within healthcare.
-Within healthcare the challenges have been driven by many different factors, here are just a few common ones: industry standards (HL7) that aren't constrained enough, Clincal software vendor market constraints, COTS integration vendor lock-in, and government mandates that they cannot directly support without third party vendor engagement.

-As the Red Hat healthcare team thought about potential ways to help the clinical integration space, they came up some differentiators for whatever platform would be built:
+As the Red Hat healthcare team thought about potential ways to help the organizations they wanted to ensure there were a set of specific differentiators no matter for whatever platform would be built:

 * Extensibility
 * Reduce Proprietary Knowledge